davidemerson/fit/README.md

 ```
 sudo apt update && sudo apt upgrade -y
 ```
+- replace /boot/config.txt with the config.txt in the repo here
 - then configure the thing
 ```
 sudo raspi-config
 ```
-- enable the SPI interface (this display uses SPI)
-- while you're in there, also reduce the GPU memory to 16MB, since you don't need any for this stuff.
 - set your hostname to something sane
 - also expand the filesystem to make sure you're using the SD card.
 - finally, update the firmware on your device in raspi-config.